-The Atlanta School of Aikido offers a style of Aikido based on the teachings of Koichi Tohei's Ki Society, Shihan Shizuo Imaizumi's of Shin Budo Kai Aikido and Mark Leidig of the School of Inner Martial Arts.
+The Atlanta School of Aikido offers a style of Aikido based on the teachings of Koichi Tohei's Ki Society, Shihan Shizuo Imaizumi's of Shin Budo Kai Aikido, Mark Leidig of the School of Inner Martial Arts, and Dan Harden's Sangenkai.
 It is movement based, flowing and smooth, but true to Aikido's martial roots.

-Training includes the empty-handed arts of Aikido (throwing and pinning) as well as Ki training, jo (staff) and bokken (wooden sword).
+Training includes the empty-handed arts of Aikido (throwing and pinning) as well as Ki training, weapons training with jo (staff), bokken (wooden sword), and Internal Power development.